aurmaza/mta-train-time-project/README.md

-# multi-stock-price-analyzer-iot
+# mta train time project
- In this project, we will build an end-to-end system that tracks multiple stock prices, analyzes related financial news with AI, and displays updates on an IoT-powered LED matrix.
+ In this project, we will build an end-to-end system that tracks MTA train times for the local N & W trains and displays this data on a LED Matrix.